-- 1. The state sales and use tax imposition statute would include the sale or use of an "automated digital product" defined as follows: "Automated digital product" an item, including software or a service, that is provided in a binary format, and for which additional human intervention required to produce the same or a substantially similar item for additional customers is minimal. - 2.
+- 1. The state sales and use tax imposition statute would include the sale or use of an "automated digital product" defined as follows: "Automated digital product" an item, including software or a service or a right to access or use the item regardless of duration, that is provided in a binary format and for which additional human intervention required to produce the same or a substantially similar item for additional customers is minimal. - 2.
 Exemption: A product is exempt from taxation as an automated digital product if the product will be used predominantly for a trade or business.